 The Australia-Spain relationship is close and multi-faceted.
 Our two governments consult and collaborate on a broad range of bilateral and international issues.
 Our shared democratic values and commitment to global peace and security are the basis for this collaboration.
 A key element of the bilateral relationship is defence and defence materiel.
 Spanish companies have won significant defence construction contracts and cooperation between the Royal Australian Navy and the Armada has grown especially close.

-Commercial opportunities in Australia have attracted the entry into our market of around 100 Spanish firms in recent years.
+Commercial opportunities in Australia have attracted the entry into our market of nearly 100 Spanish firms in recent years.
 Spain’s construction, transport, IT and other world-class skills have enabled many to achieve commercial success.
 Australian firms are taking an increasing interest in Spain, with a growing number of investments, notably in financial services, software and mining.
 The embassy provides trade services through Austrade.

 - Department of Foreign Affairs and Trade website

 - A must see destination - for travel advice, registering your travel, checklists and information on available consular services.